ultrazohm/ultrazohm_sw/docs/source/hardware/adapter_cards/external/uz_per_torque_box/uz_per_torque_box.rst

 This PCB is designed to supply external torque sensor `Burster 8656 Torque Sensor <https://www.burster.com/en/torque-sensors/p/detail/8656/>`_  and send the signals to the :ref:`Analog_LTC2311_16` Card
 The supply is taken from the voltage interface connector of an :ref:`Analog_LTC2311_16` board.
 The torque signal (+-10V) is reduced to a level of +-5V and low-pass filtered.
-The torque signal is connected to ADC1 channel of LTC2311 and the remaining 3 Channels ADC2-ADC 4 can still be used via the Application Input Port
+The torque signal is connected to ADC1 channel of LTC2311 and the remaining 3 Channels ADC2-ADC 4 can still be used without limitations.

-.. _ADC_Loopback_Layout:
+.. _torque_box_function:

 .. figure:: uz_per_torque_functional.svg